-I wrote a review of the Nanook at the time, which remains one of the most read pages on this site, which made me think there was a demand for such a ski - a Sami style ski - for people who neither wanted snow shoes nor full blown Nordic or ski mountaineering kit (both the only option for full mountain travel).
+I wrote a review of the Nanook at the time, which remains one of the most read pages on this site, which made me think there was a demand for such a ski - a Sami style ski - for people who neither wanted snowshoes nor full-blown Nordic nor ski mountaineering kit (both the only option for full mountain travel).
 Looking back I guess the Nanook came out of the ski blade trend, 100cm or shorter skis kicked off by the old Big Foot, there being a few models like it at the time.
 One of the biggest advantages with the Nanook was, being short but fat, it seemed to retain a good level of float when skinning or skiing - not like a full ski, but better than expected.
-More importantly they could be turned on a penny, effortlessly compared to my old heavy Firn Extrems, with no need to really fully employ the edges or force the ski around via your heavy ski boots.
-Also, unlike straight Firn Extrems, these short skis were parabolic (meaning the skis just turned more naturally).
-With this kind of ski you could employ some unconventional tactics (best learnt on the piste), such as rocking back on the heels to change direction, or just employing the crap skier foot lift, or a skating turn, where in powder you just lift a ski, point in the right direction, then lift the other to follow.
+More importantly, they could be turned on a penny, effortlessly compared to my old heavy Firn Extremes, with no need to really fully employ the edges or force the ski around via your heavy ski boots.
+Also, unlike straight Firn Extremes, these short skis were parabolic (meaning the skis just turned more naturally).
+With this kind of ski you could employ some unconventional tactics (best learnt on the piste), such as rocking back on the heels to change direction or just employing the crap skier foot lift, or a skating turn, wherein powder you just lift a ski, point in the right direction, then lift the other to follow.
 The short length also meant these skis were much easier to ski even in climbing boots, the length not just good for weight and portability but also manoeuvrability (this is one reason why tiny children can be seen playing and skiing around in the trees with more apparent ease than adults, their skis being tiny).

-Still in the back of my mind I had the idea that these mini skis were just very toy-esque play skis, things that remained stuck in the bowels of a ski maker’s website, just ‘other skis’.
+Still in the back of my mind, I had the idea that these mini skis were just very toy-esque play skis, things that remained stuck in the bowels of a ski maker’s website, just ‘other skis’.
 Then one day Tormod Granheim - the first guy to ski Everest - emailed me to say how he’d got a pair of Nanooks and how amazing they’d been, how he’d used them for skiing in forests while working with the Norwegian army, that the instant turn of such a short ski - but one with more float than a ski-blade - was a revelation.
-His comment made me think that perhaps skiing was a very conventional sport, with quite a rigid view on what works and what doesn’t, the ideal seen to be long all mountain skis, that go fast and shred in the powder.
-But perhaps this focus undermines thinking differently about what actually works best all round, the most practical option.
+His comment made me think that perhaps skiing was a very conventional sport, with quite a rigid view on what works and what doesn’t, the ideal seen to belong all-mountain skis, that go fast and shred in the powder.
+But perhaps this focus undermines thinking differently about what actually works best all around, the most practical option.

 Going For Extremes